Thiruvananthapuram: Public transport

 The majority of bus services are conducted by government operators.
 There are also private operators.
 The city buses operated by Kerala State Road Transport Corporation (KSRTC) are an important and reliable means of public transport available in the city.
 The main bus stations in the city are the Central Bus Station in Thampanoor, where most of the long-distance buses ply from, and the city bus station in East Fort, where most city buses ply from.
 Three-wheeled, yellow and black auto-rickshaws and taxis, are other popular forms of public transport.
-Thiruvananthapuram Light Metro is a fully elevated metro rail – rapid transit system planned to ease the congestion in the city.
+Thiruvananthapuram Metro is a fully elevated metro rail – rapid transit system planned to ease the congestion in the city.

+Metro

+The Thiruvananthapuram Metro is a proposed 42.1 km Conventional Metro rail system with 37 stations.
+With 2 primary lines connecting key hubs like Kazhakuttom and Karamana.
+The idea of the Thiruvananthapuram Metro was first proposed in the early 2000s to cater to the growing population.
+In 2025, a high-level committee led by the Chief Secretary was formed to examine and finalize the metro’s alignment.
+Three main routes under consideration are: